FerreiraEnzoA/Portfolio/About/README.md

 **Catholic University of Santos (UNISANTOS) - Young Researcher (2017 - 2018)** <br />
     -- Analyzed research data to draw conclusions on outcomes of Chlorella pyrenoidosa in Pharmacology <br /> <br />
 **AEON Vestibulares - Pre-University Entrance Exam Course Monitor (2019 - 2020)** <br />
-    -- Responsible for teaching to other students rotating subjects determined on a weekly basis <br /> <br />
+    -- Responsible for teaching to other students rotating subjects determined on a weekly basis <br /> <br /> <br />